voxeet/comms-cpp-injection-demo/README.md

 This project relies on the Communications API C++ SDK, see this [link](https://api-references.dolby.io/comms-sdk-cpp/other/supported_platforms.html) for supported platforms.

 ## Building
-If building on Windows make sure you have installed msys2 shell and unzip inside of it.
+Before you can build you must clone this repo and go inside:
 ```
-1. git clone git@github.com:dolbyio-samples/comms-cpp-injection-demo.git
+git clone git@github.com:dolbyio-samples/comms-cpp-injection-demo.git
-2. cd cpp-injection-demo
+cd cpp-injection-demo
-3. git checkout main
 ```
-Building on MacOS or Linux in terminal navigate to the comms-cpp-injection-demo/ directory and run:
+Building on macOS or Linux in terminal run:
 ```
 4. bash setup/unix.sh
 ```
-Building on Windows in Command Prompt navigate to the comms-cpp-injection-demo\ directory and run:
+Building on Windows in Command Prompt run:
 ```
 4. setup\window.bat
 ```